aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 ## Function `vote`

-Vote on the given proposal.

-@param _proof Required so only the governance module that defines ProposalType can initiate voting.
-This guarantees that voting eligibility and voting power are controlled by the right governance.
-@param voting_forum_address The address of the forum where the proposals are stored.
-@param proposal_id The proposal id.
-@param num_votes Number of votes.
-Voting power should be calculated by governance.
-@param should_pass Whether the votes are for yes or no.
+Vote on the given proposal.<br/><br/> @param _proof Required so only the governance module that defines ProposalType can initiate voting.<br/>               This guarantees that voting eligibility and voting power are controlled by the right governance.<br/> @param voting_forum_address The address of the forum where the proposals are stored.<br/> @param proposal_id The proposal id.<br/> @param num_votes Number of votes.
+Voting power should be calculated by governance.<br/> @param should_pass Whether the votes are for yes or no.

 <pre><code>public fun vote&lt;ProposalType: store&gt;(_proof: &amp;ProposalType, voting_forum_address: address, proposal_id: u64, num_votes: u64, should_pass: bool)<br/></code></pre>